Lahti-University-of-Technology/full-stack-course/material/ethics.md

 ### Strictly forbidden

-- **Grade trading**.
+- Grade trading.
 Any explicit or implicit agreement to inflate or deflate each other’s scores.
-  Example: "You rate me 5 and I will rate you 5" or coordinated group inflation. *Soliciting* a trade is also forbidden.
+  Example: "You rate me 5 and I will rate you 5" or coordinated group inflation.
+Soliciting a trade is also forbidden.
 Report such an offer to me directly.

-- **Harassing**, pressuring, or retaliating against an evaluator to change a score.
+- Harassing, pressuring, or retaliating against an evaluator to change a score.
 This includes messages, hints, guilt trips, threats, or social pressure.
-- **Back channel discussions** about grades during the evaluation window.
+- Back channel discussions about grades during the evaluation window.
 Do not contact peers about changing evaluations.
 Use the appeal process only.
-- **Coordinated narratives**.
+- Coordinated narratives.
 Identical or templated justifications across a group that do not match the evidence.

 ### Consequences

 - Grade trading or solicitation: zero on the peer evaluation component for the course and a report to the university.
 Related assignment grades may also be set to zero.
 - Harassment or pressure to change a grade: immediate failure of the course and a report to the university.
 - Unjustified evaluations: discarded and replaced by instructor assessment or team median.
 Repeated issues escalate to a zero and a report.
-- Suspicion standard: if I even *suspect* manipulation, trading, or pressure, I will freeze grades, review evidence, and interview the parties.
+- Suspicion standard: if I even suspect manipulation, trading, or pressure, I will freeze grades, review evidence, and interview the parties.
 If you cannot justify your scores with evidence, penalties above apply.

 ### Appeals and safeguards